ziishaned/learn-regex/README.md

 In regular expressions, we use anchors to check if the matching symbol is the starting symbol or ending symbol of the input string.
 Anchors are of two types:
-First type is Caret `^` that check if the matching character is the start character of the input and the second type is Dollar `$` that checks if matching character is the last character of the input string.
+First type is Caret `^` that checks if the matching character is the start character of the input and the second type is Dollar `$` that checks if matching character is the last character of the input string.